 - Show Courtesy: Courtesy is a must, especially when the customer is sour.
 Often a smile or a warm greeting will bring a nasty person out of a funk.
 Most often a dissatisfied customer just wants to be heard.
 Those in the service sector need to be patient and listen actively without taking criticism personally.
 Shoppers and callers should be allowed to vent.
 In circumstances with irate customers, it is best to turn the case over to a manager who has the authority to be flexible with company policies.
 The sooner these ticking time bombs are diffused, the better.
 It is a form of damage control.
 Angry customers are not good for a company's reputation.

 - Reach Out Through Effective Marketing: The large successful chains know their customers.
-These companies have collected data to create the average customer profile, her shopping habits, demographics, lifestyle, and preferences.
-They are able to spend millions on advertising to target this group, and sustain interest through innovative marketing campaigns; however, a company needn't have a massive budget to do this.
+These companies have collected data for the average customer profile, their shopping habits, demographics, lifestyle, and preferences.
+They are able to spend millions on advertising to target this group, and sustain interest through innovative marketing campaigns.
+A small company, however, doesn't need a massive budget to do this.
+Word of mouth is also effective.
 Thriving businesses are successful at attracting new customers to offset those who are lured away by competitors and others who relocate, change needs, pass away etc. This is called attrition.

 - Understand Your Customer's Needs: Sometimes a customer's intent isn't to buy a thing.
-Shopping may be a diversion from a problem at home or a quest for simple advice.
-Full attention should be given anyway because of the customer's loyalty.
+Shopping may be a diversion or a quest for simple advice.
+Full attention should be given regardless of reason.
 A few minutes of active listening without concern for a sale can bring a payload over the long-haul.
 It takes time and patience to build trust and rapport.
 Even when lines are long, a welcoming smile and warm greeting is appreciated.
-The customer has been patiently waiting his turn, so he should be shown courtesy during the transaction without feeling rushed.
+The customer has been patiently waiting their turn, so they should be shown courtesy during the transaction without feeling rushed.
 It is equally important to be respectful of a customer's time.
-He or she may be on a short lunch break or between appointments.
+They may be on a short lunch break or between appointments.
 If the staff is short-handed and lines are long for reasons beyond control, those waiting should be politely informed of a delay, so they can decide to wait or not.

-The principals of good business are the same regardless of company size.
-In addition to offering great products and services, businesses must also know their customers and strive to meet their wants and needs.
-Owners must make sure that managers and other employees know company products, services, and policies so they can avoid mistakes.
-Following through on promises and handling them in a consistent and timely manner is a must do!
+Besides offering great products and services, businesses must also know their customers and strive to meet their wants and needs.
+Owners should train managers and other employees to know company products, services, and policies so they can avoid mistakes.
+Following through on promises and handling them in a consistent and timely manner is a must.
 These practices are key to building trust and laying the foundation for loyal business relationships.

-A salesperson should be friendly and helpful, not arrogant or put-out.
+A salesperson should be friendly and helpful, not arrogant or put out.
 Generally, customers want to be directed to a particular section, then left to browse, not hovered over.
-The message here would be that they are not trustworthy.
-A tip would be to follow the customer's lead.
+Avoid sending a message of mistrust.
+Follow the customer's lead.
 Some do want you to walk with them every step of the way.

 There is a fine line between being knowledgeable and being intimidating.
 It is better to keep things in layman's terms rather than be overly technical.
 Let the customer be the one to ask for more in-depth information.
 A comfortable customer will stick around and will want to return.

 Being well versed in a company's products and services will enable employees to offer the best customer service by customizing options for value and convenience.
 These services make customers feel catered to and appreciated.
-At the same time, try not to overwhelm them with too many choices.
+However, try not to overwhelm them with too many choices.
 Offer two or three options, suggesting additional ones only if the first ones are undesirable.